emojidex/libemojidex/README.md

 Android [NDK] Build
 -------------------
+**WARNING:** Due to incompatibilities in either the Android build system or Dalvik VM, and Android build requires Java 7.
+Building with Java 8 seems to result in a variety of compatibility issues.
+Google reports Java 8 compatibility to be a work in progress - so this warning may at some point be invalid.
+If you try Java 8 and successfully build, please submit an issue informing us.

 **NOTE:** A Ruby script handles compilation of required auxiliary libraries and dependencies.
 You will need Ruby installed and in your path to perform compilation.

 1. You must use the CrystaX NDK.
 The standard Android NDK lacks too many features.
 You can obtain the CrystaX NDK from [here](https://www.crystax.net/android/ndk).
 2. Follow steps 1 - 3 from normal build.